-Here is an outline of what you can do the first time when you meet with such a new group.
+Here I will give you an outline of what you can do the first time when you meet with such a new group.
 You are orienting the new group to the course and preparing them to study the course.

-A. Build Rapport
+A. Build \\\\\